HZXu-526/Human-Avatar/README.md

 After this you get the instant-avatar result.
 To use HuMoR result,you need the extra process:
 1. run the HuMoR to process yout own video.
-2. run the script in data/ , use `frames.py` to process the frames in `HuMoR/out/YOUR_DIVEONAME/rgb_preprocess` .Find the result in `data/YOURDATADIR/images`
+2. run the script in `data/` , use `convert_humor_data2avatar.py` to process the frames like `python convert_humor_data2avatar.py input_directory output_directory
+`
-3. run the script in data/ , use `convert_humor_data2avatar.py` to process the `HuMoR/out/YOUR_VIDEONAME/result_out/final_result/stage3_results.npz`.
+3. run the script in `data/` , use `combine_smpl_file.py` to process the SMPL result like`python script.py --rate 1 PATHTO/humor_results.npz PATHTO/romp_poses.npz poses.npz
-4. Combine the HuMoR result and the ROMP result by using upper command.
+`. \
+4. (Optional)If you want to use less frames to train the avatar,you can modify the param rate,and use `python cut_frames.py --rate 2 --data_dir  --output_dir
+`to process images.
+Ensure both of the 'rate' params are the same.

 5. run the bash script `bash ./bash/run-neuman-demo.sh`

 ## About the yaml file